PX4/PX4-user_guide/en/flight_modes/offboard.md

 In addition to providing heartbeat functionality, `OffboardControlMode` has two other main purposes:

 1. Controls the level of the [PX4 control architecture](../en/flight_stack/controller_diagrams.md) at which offboard setpoints must be injected, and disables the bypassed controllers.
-1. Determines which valid estimates (position or velocity) are required.
+1. Determines which valid estimates (position or velocity) are required, and also which setpoint messages should be used.

 The `OffboardControlMode` message is defined as shown.